-* Bunds fall as concerns over military attack against Syria ease
+* Bunds fall as concerns over military attack against Syria

 * Global stock markets also supported by Chinese data

 * Ten-year Spanish/Italian yield spread at zero

 LONDON, Sept 10 High-rated euro zone debt fell

 on Tuesday as receding concerns of imminent military action

 against Syria and upbeat Chinese data supported global stock